FHIR R4 Database

 Example

-A complete example of using the database in a Flutter application:
+A complete example using the database in a Dart application:

 import 'package:fhir_r4/fhir_r4.dart';